 The results are compelling.
 Parents who behaved more authoritatively during the puzzle task had kids who were rated as more prosocial—helpful and kind—by their teachers and peers.
 The kids with authoritative parents were also more popular (Dekovic and Janssens 1992).

 There is even evidence that kids from authoritative homes are more attuned with their parents and less influenced by their peers.

 In a study of American students, undergraduates were presented with a series of moral problems and asked how they would solve them.
 Students from authoritative families were more likely than others to say that their parents--not their peers--would influence their decisions (Bednar and Fisher 2003).

 It's likely that the benefits of authoritative child-rearing are maximized when the whole community is organized along authoritative principles.
 For instance, when the school climate is authoritative, kids from authoritative families may find it easier to fit in (Pellerin 2004).

 In addition, some studies have reported ethnic differences--that for African-American and Chinese-Americans, there is sometimes little or no difference in academic performance between kids from authoritarian and authoritative homes.

 Why?
 Researchers have posed several different explanations, which you can read about in this article that contrasts the effects of authoritarian parenting with the effects of authoritative parenting.

 Nevertheless, there is remarkable agreement across studies.
-From Argentina to China, from the United States to Pakistan, the authoritative parenting style is consistently associated with superior outcomes, and it has never been linked with bad outcomes (see review in Steinberg 2001).
+From Argentina to China, from the United States to Pakistan, the authoritative parenting style is consistently associated with superior outcomes (Steinberg 2001).

 As researcher Laurence Steinberg has stated, "I know of no study that indicates that adolescents fare better when they are reared with some other parenting style" (Steinberg 2001).